basil08/basil08.github.io/content/watchlog.md

 95. The Two Towers (LOTR #2) | Peter Jackson | 2002
 96. Return of the King (LOTR #3) | Peter Jackson | 2003
 97. Andhadhun | Sriram Madhanvan | 2018
+98. Shaun of the dead | Edgar Wright | 2004

 # 2022